 While tea and coffee can count towards your recommended daily intake of fluid, caffeine is a diuretic – a substance that increases water loss from the body through urination.
 Consumption of diuretics such as caffeine (and alcohol) therefore result in the need to drink more water and can cause dehydration.
-Symptoms of mild dehydration include muscle pain, lower back pain, headaches and constipation.
+Symptoms of mild dehydration include muscle pain, lower back pain, headaches and constipation as well as lack of concentration and alertness.
 Thirst is an obvious sign of dehydration as is a strong odour and yellow colour to your urine.
 If you know you consume too much caffeine, try to keep hydrated.

 Although tea and coffee are known to contain some antioxidants, it’s not an excuse for glugging back gallons of flat whites.
-A diet rich in fruit and vegetables can offer just as many, if not more of the same micronutrients.
+A diet rich in fruit and vegetables is a far more effective means of achieving plenty of protective nutrients in your diet.